akaigoro/pipeline/README.md

 ------------
 The library consits of three packages:

-<pr>com.github.rfqu.javon.parser, with main class JavonParser
+<br>com.github.rfqu.javon.parser, with main class JavonParser
-<pr>com.github.rfqu.javon.builder, with main class JavonBuilder
+<br>com.github.rfqu.javon.builder, with main class JavonBuilder
-<pr>com.github.rfqu.javon, which defines interfaces to connect parser and builder.
+<br>com.github.rfqu.javon, which defines interfaces to connect parser and builder.
-<pr>Parser and builder are connected at run time.
+<br>Parser and builder are connected at run time.
 User can define own builder, provided
 it implements required interfaces.
 For testing purposes, JavonPrinter class can be used.

 Before connecting parser and builder, the latter should be informed which actual classes